kindusmithkindu/debian-nofree-firmware/README.md

   WantedBy=timers.target
 ```

-10. Create a new firemware directory and firmware script, and grant executable permissions
+10. Create a new firmware directory and firmware script, and grant executable permissions

 ```
    sudo mkdir ~/firmware